containers/nri-plugins/docs/resource-policy/policy/balloons.md

 - `pinMemory` controls pinning a container to the memories that are closest to the CPUs of its balloon.
 The default is `true`: allow using memory only from the closest NUMA nodes.
-Warning: this may cause kernel to kill workloads due to out-of-memory error when closest NUMA nodes do not have enough memory.
+Warning: this may cause kernel to kill containers due to out-of-memory error when closest NUMA nodes do not have enough memory.
 In this situation consider switching this option `false`.
 - `idleCPUClass` specifies the CPU class of those CPUs that do not